-15. Boundaries So far as you are aware, has any boundary of your property been []YES [x]NO moved in the last 10 years? []Don't know If you have answered yes, please give details: 16.
-Notices that affect your property In th In the past three years have you ever received a notice: а advising that the owner of a neighbouring property has made a planning application? []YES [x]NO b that affects your property in some other way? []YES [x]NO с that requires you to do any maintenance, repairs or improvements to your property? []YES [x]NO If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16 Notices that affect your property In the e past 3 years have you ever received notice: а Advising that the owner of a neighbouring property has made a planning application?
+Yes No Unknown ✓ b That affects your property in some other way?
+Yes No Unknown / С That requires you to do any maintenance, repairs or improvements to your property?
+Yes No Unknown / agent If you have answered Yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+Declaration by the seller(s)/or other authorised body or person(s)

+I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

-Signature(s): William Douglas Barton
+Signature(s):

-Capacity: [x]Owner

-Capacity. []Legally Appointed Agent for Owner

-Date: 10/12/2024
+Date: